Q: What is Amazon WorkSpaces?

 Q: What is AWS Marketplace for Desktop Apps?

-AWS Marketplace for Desktop Apps is a new category in the AWS Marketplace that can deploy applications to Amazon WorkSpaces with Windows through Amazon WAM.
+A: AWS Marketplace for Desktop Apps is a new category in the AWS Marketplace that can deploy applications to Amazon WorkSpaces with Windows through Amazon WAM.
 The AWS Marketplace for Desktop Apps includes both applications you can purchase on a monthly basis and free apps.
-You can find applications from developers such as Microsoft, Corel and Foxit and popular open source titles.
+You can find applications from developers such as Microsoft, Corel and Foxit and popular open-source titles.

 Q: How do I use desktop applications from AWS Marketplace?